 Conal Gallagher, garden designer and owner of Moss & Green: "My favourite garden in Ireland is this beautiful island gem off Glengarriff in Cork.
 A stunning Italianate garden with subtropical growth and style, beech trees to the shore and bananas growing easily – what more could anyone ask?"

 Visitor information Opening times: Varies; check website for details.
 Garnish Island, Glengarriff, Bantry Bay, Co.
 Cork, 027 63040; garnishisland.com.

-Fionnuala Fallon, gardening correspondent for The Irish Times and Garden Heaven contributor:?"There are quite a few Irish gardens that I think are truly exceptional, including Helen Dillon's wonderful town garden (Dublin), Jimi Blake's exciting and idiosyncratic country garden (Wicklow), and places such as Altamont (Carlow), which I love for its unique atmosphere.
+Fionnuala Fallon, gardening correspondent for The Irish Times and organic flower farmer: "There are quite a few Irish gardens that I think are truly exceptional, Jimi Blake's exciting and idiosyncratic country garden (Wicklow), and places such as Altamont (Carlow), which I love for its unique atmosphere.
 But if I could choose just one, then it would have to be June Blake's remarkable garden near Blessington in west Wicklow, because it's such a rare fusion of inspired, contemporary design and painterly planting, and is filled with so many different areas of interest - from swathes of naturalistic prairie planting to intricately beautiful flower borders, sculptural landforms, and generous stretches of woodland planting.
-I visit it regularly and am always inspired and intrigued by what June?has achieved.
+I visit it regularly and am always inspired and intrigued by what June has achieved."